 I highly recommend using a low temp hot glue gun if kids are the ones using the hot glue.
 All of the projects featured in this post can be completed using a low temp glue gun.

-Cool Hot Glue Projects to Wow the Kids
+Two Awesome Hot Glue Projects for the Kids

 If you’re trying out a new craft material (or a new way of using a craft material, like this hot glue project), I highly recommend finding a friend who can join in!
 It was really fun to experiment different ways to use the hot glue I was sent, and both my friend and the kids inspired a few ways of playing with glue that I would not have come up with on my own.